Call your personal injury lawyer immediately! Seriously! Why should you do the work?

 But if you decide not to, and want to brave it on your own, just remember the expression "He who represents himself has a fool for a client" and follow the instructions below:

 - Call the police immediately and get an accident report completed.
 Do not simply exchange information with the at-fault driver.
 The other driver may provide you with false insurance information.
-If you are injured, you may not it realize it right away, as some injuries take hours and sometimes days for pain to develop.
+If you are injured, you may not realize it right away, as some injuries take hours and sometimes days for the pain to develop.
 An accident report is essential to try to protect your rights in a car accident.
 Many times the version of how the accident occurred is changed by the other side after the accident occurred.

 - Do not move your vehicle unless you are obstructing traffic or creating a hazard.
 However, if you feel that your life is in danger by remaining in your car, then you should absolutely attempt to safely exit your vehicle and get off of the road to safety.